-The DaVinci is a sleek little portable vaporizer that came out in the first half of 2012.
-It’s near the top of the price range for portable vapes so I put it through the test to see if it matches up against the others.
+The DaVinci is a portable vaporizer that came out in the first half of 2012.

-Overall it’s a decent product, and it has certain unique qualities that appeal to some users, but if performance is what you’re going for I think there are better vaporizers for the money.
+Overall I think it’s just ok – it has certain unique qualities that appeal to some users, but if performance is what you’re going for I think there are better vaporizers for the money.

 The main drawback to the DaVinci in my opinion is the high temp of the air when you’re inhaling, it can be a bit irritating.
 I also don’t like how hot the unit gets on the outside, it’s too much.